-I get asked a lot about what the best banks are for travelers.
+A question I get asked a lot is “what are the best banks for travelers?”
 I’ve tested out a ton over the years and as someone who runs a US-based business, I need to make sure that I always have a really great American bank that supports me in all of my needs both at home and abroad.

-In the past 8 years of living abroad, I’ve used Citibank, Bank of America, Chase, Capital One 360, and Charles Schwab for my banking.
+In the past 8 years of living abroad and traveling frequently, I’ve used Citibank, Bank of America, Chase, Capital One 360, and Charles Schwab for my banking.
 Some are better than others for different things and I tend to keep at least two different accounts going at once just to make sure that I am always meeting my needs for banking.

-This post will only cover banks that are great for US travelers.
+This post covers the best banks for travelers who are American citizens or residents.
 I will be writing a post in the future for all of my British readers out there and I will also be writing a post at some point about the best travel credit cards that I’ve used.

 I want to briefly preface this post by saying that this is not a sponsored article in any way.
 There are no affiliate links here and I am not being paid by any of these banks to tell you about them.
 I have made a lot of money-related mistakes over the years that I’ve been on the road thanks to not doing my research and I want to help make sure that you don’t make the same mistakes!